Te Rākau Whakamarumaru

-If you need assistance during an emergency call 111
+If you need urgent assistance during an emergency call 111

 Emergencies can happen anytime, anywhere.
 It’s up to you to take steps to make sure you’re prepared. | Tē mōhiotia āhea, ki hea rānei te ohotata.
 Whakaritea tō whānau.
 Kia mataara.

 Visit getready.govt.nz to find out how to get ready for an emergency.

 In an emergency we will use the following channels to keep you informed:

 - Our Facebook page

 - Stay in the loop e-newsletters - sign-up and select the topic Civil Defence